jberkel/sms-backup-plus/README.md

   phone.
 This even works for users who have already created their backups with older versions of SMS Backup.
 Note: MMS are currently not restored.

-  * XOAuth: SMS Backup+ will never ask you for your Gmail password.
-Instead it uses [XOAuth](http://code.google.com/apis/gmail/oauth/) to get access to your data.
+  * XOAuth2: SMS Backup+ will never ask you for your Gmail password.
+Instead it uses [XOAuth2](http://code.google.com/apis/gmail/oauth/) to get access to your data.
 You can revoke the access rights at any time.

   * MMS backup support (since `1.1`), only available on Android 2.x